danfuzz/bayou/README.md

-  because no amount of configuration hooks will ever turn out to be fully adequate &mdash; the build script can be invoked with an argument to indicate an overlay source directory, allowing one to override individual source files while still keeping a "pristine" checkout of the `quillex` repo.
+  because no amount of configuration hooks will ever turn out to be fully adequate &mdash; the build script can be invoked with an argument to indicate an overlay source directory, allowing one to override individual source files while still keeping a "pristine" checkout of the `bayou` repo.
 See the script [`build`](scripts/build) for details.

 ### Build and Run

-Quillex uses [Node](https://nodejs.org) on the server side, and it uses [npm](https://npmjs,com) for module management.
+Bayou uses [Node](https://nodejs.org) on the server side, and it uses [npm](https://npmjs,com) for module management.
 Install both of these if you haven't already done so.
 As of this writing, the bulk of development and testing have been done using `node` version 6 and `npm` version 3.